HuiHu1/Distributed-Privacy-Preserving-Fair-Learning/README.md

+This repository is to explore privacy-preserving fair machine learning.

 Matlab and Python implementation of privacy-preserving fair machine learning:

 1. A Distributed Fair Machine Learning Framework with Private Demographic Data Protection (ICDM 2019) [[Link]](https://arxiv.org/abs/1909.08081)